payout-one/developers/docs/mtls.md

 This model is aligned with the Berlin Group NextGenPSD2 framework and is required by Article 17 RTS to SCA for the corporate payment process exemption.

+The mTLS certificate-management endpoints under `/api/v1/mtls/certificates` are the **shared infrastructure** for any server-to-server Payout API that requires a TLS client certificate.
+Today that means PSD2 payment initiation (this page); upcoming products such as Verification of Payee will reuse the same import/approval flow with a less strict certificate profile.

 ## Endpoints

 | Environment | mTLS host |